 These objects are manipulated by the class pyinterp.Axis, which will choose, according to Axis definition, the best implementation.
 This object will allow you to find the two indexes framing a given value.
 This operating mode allows better performance when searching for a regular axis (a simple calculation will enable you to see the index of a point immediately).
 In contrast, in the case of an irregular axis, the search will be performed using a binary search.

 The pyinterp.TemporalAxis class handles temporal axes, i.e., axes defined by 64-bit integer vectors, which is the encoding used by numpy to control dates.
-This class allows handling dates without loss of information when the precision of the times is the nanosecond.
+This class allows you to process dates using integer arithmetic to ensure that no information is lost during calculations.
 These objects are used by spatiotemporal grids to perform temporal interpolations.